rrovetto/How-To-Build-a-Top-level-Ontology/Problems with Top-level Ontologies/README.md

 # Problems and Limitations of Top-level Ontologies

 This folder describes some problems with using top-level ontologies and their limitations.
 Included are some articles on their limitations as well.

+## Some problems
+- Not all concepts or categories can necessarily be grouped or subsumed under a more generic concept or category.
+- Some concepts may be irreducible, such that they cannot be classified under a broader concept.
+- The intended meaning of some concepts may be lost by subsuming the concept under a broader.

+- High learning-curve: they are difficult to understand for non-specialists (non-philosophers, non-computer-scientists, etc.)

+## Technical
+- For the more complex and logically formalized ontologies...
+  - They increase the 'path' between data elements, i.e., to access or otherwise perform some action on data